robcarver17/pysystemtrade/docs/production.md

         - '/home/user_name/data/backtests'
         - '/home/user_name/data/reports'
     - Install the pysystemtrade package, and install or update, any dependencies in directory $PYSYS_CODE (it's possible to put it elsewhere, but you will need to modify the environment variables listed above).
 If using git clone from your home directory this should create the directory '/home/user_name/pysystemtrade/'
-    - [Set up interactive brokers](/docs/IB.md), download and install their python code, and get a gateway running.
+    - [Set up interactive brokers](/docs/IB.md), get a gateway running.
     - [Install MongoDB](https://docs.mongodb.com/manual/administration/install-on-linux/).
     - create a file `private_config.yaml` in the private directory of [pysystemtrade](/private), and optionally a [`private_control_config.yaml` file in the same directory](#process-configuration) See [here for more details](#system-defaults--private-config)
     - Set `parquet_store` in 'private_config.yaml' to the Parquet directory you set up earlier